Provides tools and support to help policymakers develop transparent and effective climate actions worldwide.

 One ambitious goal of the Paris Agreement is for countries to peak emissions -- reach the point when global heat-trapping emissions switch from increasing to decreasing -- as soon as possible.
 A new WRI paper shows that 57 countries, representing 60 percent of all global emissions, are likely to peak emissions by 2030.

-This paper assesses each of the world’s countries in terms of whether their greenhouse gas (GHG) emissions have peaked, when they have peaked, and whether they have a commitment that implies an emissions peak in the future.
-The paper finds that an encouraging trend is emerging: the number of...
+This paper assesses when countries’ emissions have peaked or whether they have a commitment that implies an emissions peak in the future.

 Thousands of people are expected to attend this weekend's People's Climate Movement march.
 It's a good moment to reflect on the facts—what we know about climate change today, and what impacts we can expect in the future.